bct-sales/go-backend/documentation/running-locally.md

 [unimportant lines left out]
 ```

-Adding `--help` will always prevent the command from doing anything, so it's always safe to experiment with.
+Adding `--help` will always prevent the command from doing anything, so it's safe to experiment with.

 ## Adding an Admin

-All user functionality reside under the `user` command:
+All user functionality resides under the `user` command:

 ```bash
 $ ./bctbackend.exe user --help